elsieeeyjd/music-player-bar/README.md

 # making things pretty
 The playlist's default look is lilac.
 In case that's not your cup of tea, you can customize directly from style.css!

-but if you can't be bothered, I also have a few presets that may interest you
+but if you can't be bothered, I also have a few presets that may interest you <a href = "the-playlist-stuff/cosmetics"> here </a>

-#lisence
+# lisence

 MIT License - Copyright (c) 2025 elsieee.